ligato/docs/docs/user-guide/quickstart.md

 ### 5.2 REST API

 !!!
 Note
-    We will use cURL to run REST APIs.
-Note that REST only supports the retrieval of configuration data.
-REST cannot be used to add, modify or delete configuration data.
+    You cannot use REST to add, modify or delete configuration data.
+You can use REST to read or retrieve configuration information.

 Get VPP interfaces:
 ```